AElfProject/aelf-learn/docs/_prep-codespace.md

+The easiest way to get started is to use this repository template: https://github.com/yongenaelf/aelf-devcontainer-template.

+Click on the `Use this template` button and choose `Create a new repository`.

+Type a suitable repository name and click `Create repository`.

 Within the GitHub interface, click on `Code`, then choose `Codespaces`.

 Click on the plus "+" sign to create a new Codespace.